 I have mentioned before that I am really not a fan of minced meat.
 I have managed to teach myself to eat it in some family meals but, eating a beef patty in a burger is just not even a tolerable idea for me!!

 So, especially as we seek to eat less meat and increase our plant based options wherever we can, these delicious patties have become our go-to option!

-- 5 cups, peeled and diced Sweet potato
+- 1 medium, peeled and diced Sweet potato

 - 400g tin Chick peas, drained – Butter beans also work well.